bveenema/node-red-protobuf/README.md

 - Stream Input Mode
 - Support for Delimited messages
 - Improved UI for selecting Proto Files and Types
+- Automatically split decoded messages into their respective fields

 ## Installation